 Figure 1.
 Detailed map of the main research area of the study showing the location of the mooring deployments and CTD/net tow stations.
-Purple pentagons represent the acoustic moorings.
-Blue dots represent the oceanographic moorings.
-The yellow dot represents the oceanographic mooring with the TAPS-8 instrument.
-Dark green pentagons represent the CTD and Tucker tow stations.
-Stations marked with a yellow star are part of the Distributed Biological Observatory.
-Lime green pentagons represent the four lost moorings that we will attempt to recover.
+Red stars represent the passive acoustic moorings.
+Yellow star represents oceanographic moorings.
+Green star represents the cluster of passive acoustic and oceanographic moorings.
+The blue star represents the Cornell MARU and auto-buoy.
+Dark blue circles represent the CTD and Tucker tow stations.
+Stations marked with a yellow dot are part of the Distributed Biological Observatory.

 Figure 2.
-Map of the Bering Sea showing location of PMEL and EAR moorings that will be retrieved and redeployed during the return transit to Dutch Harbor.
+Map of the Bering Sea showing location of PMEL and EAR moorings that will be retrieved and redeployed during the transit to and from Dutch Harbor.
 Green diamonds represent EAR (Ecological Acoustic Recorder) moorings.
+The EAR recorders will be replaced with AURAL recorders starting in 2012.
 Purple triangles represent PMEL moorings.
-Note: only the northern-most PMEL mooring will be retrieved and redeployed on the CHAOZ cruise.
+M5 and M8 will be turned around during the transit from Dutch Harbor to Nome, AK.
+M2 and M4 will be turned around on the return transit from Nome to Dutch Harbor, AK.
+Blue outline represents North Pacific right whale critical habitat, purple outline represents North Aleutian Basin lease area.